-Her sentencing was immediately scheduled for July 10th, but over a year later, it still hasn't happened.
+Her sentencing was immediately scheduled for July 10, but over a year later, it still hadn't happened.
 Days before the proceedings, a federal judge adjourned the hearing sine die, which means without any specified date for resumption.
-In the meantime, Salzman has mostly kept quiet, filing a few motions that would see the conditions of her bail modified.
+In the meantime, Salzman mostly kept quiet, filing a few motions that would see the conditions of her bail modified.
 To the request to have her ankle bracelet homing device removed, for example, the court said no. To a request to be allowed to have contact with her daughter, the court was lenient.

 Because no date for sentencing had been set after more than a year passed, some began speculating that Salzman was cooperating with prosecutors in cases against Raniere, the cult kingpin who was convicted of sex trafficking and conspiracy last summer, and perhaps against other high-ranking members of NXIVM.

 However, on Sept.
 8, 2021, Salzman was sentenced to 42 months imprisonment and ordered to pay a $150,000 fine for racketeering conspiracy, including predicate acts of conspiracy to commit identity theft and conspiracy to obstruct justice, according to the Department of Justice.
 She also agreed to forfeit several real properties, more than $500,000 in cash, along with a Steinway grand piano.

 “In her misguided loyalty and blind allegiance to Keith Raniere, the defendant engaged in a racketeering conspiracy designed to intimidate Nxivm’s detractors and that inflicted harm on Nxivm’s members,” acting U.S. Attorney Kasulis said in a statement.
 “Today’s sentence holds the defendant accountable for her crimes and we hope that it brings some measure of closure to the vulnerable women who were victimized and abused.”